The title pretty much says it all. Today EcoMIGHT is giving you 6 environmentally friendly landscaping ideas.

 We are not saying that you have to increase your prices.
 Many of the techniques mentioned above are cost-saving too.

 What we are saying is that if you promote it correctly, people will feel good about using your product/service.
-It helps people feel personally attached to your brand.
+People feel personally attached to your brand.
 It keeps them coming back.

 It may even be the deciding factor between you and your competition.